Commitment to Anti-Racism

-WE BELIEVE GREAT THEATRE, AND THEREFORE OUR COMMUNITY, ARE MADE STRONGER BY OUR UNWAVERING COMMITMENT TO ANTI-RACISM AND CREATING A CULTURE EQUITY, DIVERSITY, INCLUSION, AND ACCESS.
+WE BELIEVE GREAT THEATRE, AND THEREFORE OUR COMMUNITY, ARE MADE STRONGER BY OUR UNWAVERING COMMITMENT TO ANTI-RACISM AND CREATING A CULTURE OF EQUITY, DIVERSITY, INCLUSION, AND ACCESS.

 Confronting racism requires ongoing work that begins within each of us individually.
 We recognize racism runs deep within GREAT Theatre and that we have been complicit in its thriving.
 We know we can do better.